Problem Pictures

 I am a teacher with a single user copy.
 May I use it in my classroom?

-A teacher who purchases a single user copy may reproduce material from the disc for use in his or her classroom.
+A teacher who purchases a single user copy may reproduce material for use in his or her classroom.
 At any time, the disc must not be running on more than one computer.
 If you want to run it on several computers at the same time, or place it on a school network, your school must purchase a site licence.

 Teachers will find it easy to use the photographs and text to make their own display material, worksheets and acetates.
 A teacher who purchases a single user copy may reproduce material from the disc for use in his or her classroom.
 A site licence allows use throughout the school or college.